 The Importance of Good Oral Hygiene

-Whether you want to avoid getting a periodontal disease or undergoing orthodontic treatment with braces, maintaining good oral hygiene is essential to overall oral health.
+Whether you want to avoid getting periodontal disease or undergoing orthodontic treatment with braces, maintaining good oral hygiene is essential to overall oral health.

 A great oral hygiene routine should include brushing and flossing, if possible twice a day, even after snacks.
 Maintaining your oral hygiene is your first defense to fighting the build-up of dental plaque, which can lead to an excess of bacteria in the mouth.